hn303/CamLandEc-RM03/supervision3-exercises.md

 3. Click OK.
 4. Click the Show button.
 5. In blank area of page, right-click and open `Page Properties`.
-6. In the `Item Properties` tab, you’ll find the `Page Size` panel. change `Orientation` to `Portrait`.
+6. In the `Item Properties` tab, you’ll find the `Page Size` panel.
+Set `Orientation` as `Portrait`.
 ![](statics/Sup3_layout.png)
 ![](statics/Sup3_page.png)

 **Add Map**

 Now you’ve got the page layout the way you wanted it, but this page is still blank.

 1. To add the map, click on the `Add New Map` button.
 With this tool activated, you’ll be able to place a map on the page.
-2. Click in the upper left corner and hold.
-Drag a box on the blank page.
+2. Click at the upper left corner.
+Hold mouse and drag a box on the blank page.
 The map will appear on the page.
 3. Move the map by clicking and dragging it around.
 4. Please try other tools to change size of your map or move content in a right right place.